Henry Laurens: Political career

-The British charged Laurens with treason, transported him to England, and imprisoned him in the Tower of London (he is the only American to have been held prisoner in the tower).
-His imprisonment was protested by the Americans.
-In the field, most captives were regarded as prisoners of war, and while conditions were frequently appalling, prisoner exchanges and mail privileges were accepted practice.
-During his imprisonment, Laurens was assisted by Richard Oswald, his former business partner and the principal owner of Bunce Island, a slave-trading island base in the Sierra Leone River.
-Oswald argued on Laurens' behalf to the British government.
-Finally, on December 31, 1781, he was released in exchange for General Lord Cornwallis and completed his voyage to Amsterdam.
-He helped raise funds for the American effort.
+The British, having captured Laurens, transported him to England.
+There, he was charged with treason and imprisoned in the Tower of London, becoming the only American to ever be held there.
+His imprisonment was protested by Congress; in the field, most captives were regarded as prisoners of war, and while conditions were frequently appalling, prisoner exchanges and mail privileges were accepted practice.
+During his imprisonment, Laurens was assisted by Oswald, his former business partner and the principal owner of Bunce Island, a slave-trading island base in the Sierra Leone River.
+Oswald argued on Laurens's behalf to the British government.
+Finally, on December 31, 1781, he was released in exchange for General Charles Cornwallis and completed his voyage to Amsterdam.
+There, he helped raise funds for the Patriot war effort.

-Laurens' oldest son, Colonel John Laurens, was killed in 1782 in the Battle of the Combahee River, as one of the last casualties of the Revolutionary War.
+Laurens's oldest son, Colonel John Laurens, was killed in 1782 in the Battle of the Combahee River, as one of the last casualties of the Revolutionary War.
 He had supported enlisting and freeing slaves for the war effort and suggested to his father that he begin with the 40 he stood to inherit.
-He had urged his father to free the family's slaves, but although conflicted, Henry Laurens never manumitted his 260 slaves.
+John had urged his father to free the family's slaves, but although conflicted, Laurens never manumitted his 260 slaves.

 In 1783, Laurens was sent to Paris as one of the peace commissioners for the negotiations leading to the Treaty of Paris.
-While he was not a signatory of the primary treaty, he was instrumental in reaching the secondary accords that resolved issues related to the Netherlands and Spain.
-Richard Oswald, a former partner of Laurens in the slave trade, was the principal negotiator for the British during the Paris peace talks.
+While he was not a signatory of the primary treaty, he was instrumental in reaching the secondary accords that resolved issues related to the Dutch Republic and Spain.
+Oswald was the principal negotiator for the British during the Paris peace talks.